Stirling-Tools/Stirling-Tools.github.io/docs/Pro.md

 ## Cost

 We charge 12$ per seat per month.
-This means for a company that requires 5 unique users logged in at any time, they would require 5 seats.
+This followed the 'Named User' model, meaning a company that requires 5 unique users logged in at any time would require 5 seats.

 ## Purchase